narthur/ThemeHandbook/components.md

 modify.
 - Because they are context agnostic, components can be displayed in a styleguide for easier and more-flexible testing.
 - Components help with keeping things DRY ([Don't Repeat Yourself](http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself)) by eliminating code duplication, thereby increasing theme maintainability.
 - Source complexity is much more easily controled when everything related to a given component is easily viewed at the same time.
-After compiling all the CSS for a given component into one Less file, unneeded complexity and duplication which was almost impossible to detect and safely remove often becomes painfully obvious and trivial to remove.
+After consolidating all the CSS for a given component into one Less file, unneeded complexity and duplication which was almost impossible to detect and safely remove often becomes painfully obvious and trivial to remove.

 ## File Structure